-Errors will be thrown if there is a configuration in the new profile that prevents it from being applied.
+Errors are thrown if there's a configuration in the new profile that prevents it from being applied.

 manage-profile replace-profiledetects a product version difference, it takes the same approach as any other restart.
-It will attempt to migrate PingDirectory to the new version, and the command will fail if it cannot.
+It attempts to migrate PingDirectory to the new version, and if it can't, the command fails.

 This process in standard Kubernetes is called a Canary Rollout and is derived from Kubernetes documentation on StatefulSet update strategies.

-The YAML configuration files for this use case are in your local
+The YAML configuration files for this use case are in your cloned local copy of the

 1-initial.yamlfile in your local

 pingidentity-devops-getting-started/20-kubernetes/12-pingdirectory-upgradedirectory to start with a PingDirectory StatefulSet using persistent volumes, enter:

 All kubectl commands for this use case need to be run from the